 Another vital benefit of chamomile tea is that it reduces the level of blood sugar, thus managing patients with diabetes.

 Chamomile tea is, no doubt, a trendy tea that has been used for so long in folk medicine.
 Though remains as potent as before, but should be used as a supplement instead of a medication.
-At A.Muse Projects, we offer Chamomile Herbal tea in Tea Pods (Nespresso Compatible Capsules) and 100g loose leaf pack.
+At A.Muse Projects, we offer Chamomile Herbal tea in loose leaf packets.